icodeforlove/doapi/README.md

 	}
 ```

-and with raw set to false (the default) it would return
+and with raw set to false (the default), it would return

 ```
 	{